 Only the individuals you invite to the subfolder will have access to it.

 Important: If you do not invite the Team Folder MCommunity members to the subfolder, they will not have access to it.
 Choosing Specific people does not automatically give access to the whole team.
 If you would like to add the team to the subfolder:

 - Click Share with members in the gray box.

 - Click Share to confirm.

 Note: If you are not an owner in the parent-level MCommunity group, you will not see the Team Folder in your Dropbox account.
 You will only see the individual subfolders from the Team Folder in your All files view.
 Refer to Team Folders and MCommunity Sharing in U-M Dropbox for more information.

 You can only share subfolders/files in a Team Folder with external (non-UM) users.
-External members cannot be a "member" of the Team Folder at the parent level.
+External members cannot be "members" of the Team Folder at the parent level.